tamlut-modnys/curriculum/ha-23-3/ha5/lesson5.md

 To summarize, we have shown two ways that cores can be nested in each other: in the payload (data branch) or in the battery (code branch).

-Since everything substantial in Hoon is a core, understanding cores nested within cores gets you far towards being able to read and understand arbitrary Hoon programs.
+Since everything substantial in Hoon is a core, understanding how cores can nest within cores gets you towards being able to understand the structure of any Hoon program.

 ##  Cores as Reusable Functions